The Musical Theatre Darkroom is an artist development programme that supports the generation of original British musical theatre productions.

 Aimed at developing original British musicals (not adaptations or jukebox musicals) this strand offered bespoke support as part of a yearlong development cycle that could resource any of the following:

-Stand Two supported the development of Gin Craze! by April de Angelis and Lucy Rivers and will culminate in a production at Royal & Derngate, Northampton in June 2021.
+Stand Two supported the development of Gin Craze! by April de Angelis and Lucy Rivers and culminated in a critically acclaimed production at Royal & Derngate, Northampton in June 2021.

 Musical Theatre Darkroom Participants 2019